gustafla/linux_demo/README.md

 [`scripts/`](scripts/) has a [shell-dropping](https://in4k.github.io/wiki/linux#compression)
 packer which doesn't depend on anything special.
 This can reduce about half MB from filesize.
+However, this may reduce compatibility as it requires xz-utils to be installed and /tmp directory to allow executables.

 ```
 scripts/pack.sh release/demo